EU and BoE clash over fate of financial contracts after Brexit

 The government hopes to publish draft legislation for a “temporary permissions regime” for EU branches before the summer parliamentary recess, Woods said.

-The regime would last three years from next March, beyond the end of the proposed transition period, giving the BoE time to reauthorize EU branches.
+The regime would last three years from next March, beyond the end of the proposed transition period, giving the BoE time to reauthorise EU branches.

 Woods said it was a “sore point” that EU banking regulators have stated banks were not ready if Britain crashed out of the EU next March.
 The BoE has said banks in Britain could cope with a disorderly Brexit.